CHAPTER Rev 900 INTEREST AND DIVIDENDS TAX

 (2) Pay a tax; or

-(3) Use the allocation of income provisions of RSA 77:12 or RSA 77:16.
+(3) Use the allocation of income provisions of RSA 77:12 or RSA 77:14-c.

-(1) New Hampshire residents;
+(1) New Hampshire residents; or

-(d) Amounts received from such funds by investors on all investments shall be taxable dividends except for:
+(d) Amounts received from mutual funds by investors, which are reported and taxed federally as dividends, shall be taxable dividends except for:

-(1) New Hampshire direct or municipal obligations; and
+(1) New Hampshire direct or municipal obligations;

-(f) Investors receiving distributions from mutual funds that invest in New Hampshire direct or municipal obligations and direct United States obligations and other types of investments shall not include as taxable dividends any amount:
+(f) Investors receiving distributions from mutual funds that invest in New Hampshire direct or municipal obligations, and direct United States obligations and other types of investments shall not include as taxable dividends any amount:

 (1) Reported to the investor by the mutual fund as interest from New Hampshire direct or municipal obligations and direct obligations of the United States Government;